-If crimes are never reported, little can be done to help other members of the community from also being victims.
+If crimes are never reported, little can be done to help other community members from also being victims.
 We encourage KGI community members to report crimes promptly to Campus Safety and to participate in and support crime prevention efforts.

 The KGI community will be much safer when all community members participate in safety and security initiatives.